enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/resources.rst

 | password       | password for the database account       |
 +----------------+-----------------------------------------+

-There are many options, detailed in the `Tomcat JDBC documentation <https://tomcat.apache.org/tomcat-7.0-doc/jdbc-pool.html>`_.
+There are many other options, detailed in the `Tomcat JDBC documentation <https://tomcat.apache.org/tomcat-7.0-doc/jdbc-pool.html>`_.

 JMS
 ++++++++++++

 .. note:: the recommended naming pattern for JMS aliases is jms/name

-*Exemple for MQ Series QueueConnectionFactory:*
+*Parameters for MQ Series QueueConnectionFactory:*

 +-----------------------------------------+-------------------------------------------------+
 | Classname                               | Factory class name                              |